Summer/Fall 2023 classes now enrolling! Visit our enrollment page for more information.

 MCC also offers a two-semester, part-time fire academy each academic year.

-Classes are held three nights a week and all day on Saturdays.
-The fall semester covers all firefighting and hazmat courses, and EMT is covered during the spring semester.
+Classes are held 3-4 nights a week and all day on Saturdays.
+The fall semester covers all firefighting and HazMat courses, and EMT is covered during the spring semester.

-Firefighter, hazmat and physical training is conducted every Monday, Wednesday and Friday from 7:30 a.m. to 5 p.m.
+Firefighter, HazMat, and physical training are conducted every Monday, Wednesday, and Friday from 7:30 a.m. to 5 p.m.
 EMT training is conducted on Tuesday and Thursday during the academy.
 Additional mini-session courses round out this intensive academy experience.

 As part of each academy, MCC-Blue River offers Candidate Physical Ability Test (CPAT) testing for academy students.